About Your Central Venous Catheter (CVC) for Pediatric Patients

 Do not drink anything starting 2 hours before your scheduled arrival time.
 This includes formula, breast milk, water, and other clear liquids.

-If your healthcare provider tells you to take certain medications the morning of your procedure, take only those medications with a sip of water.
-Depending on what medications you take, this may be all, some, or none of your usual morning medications.
+A member of your care team will tell you which medicines to take the morning of your procedure.
+Take only those medicines with a sip of water.
+Depending on what you usually take, this may be all, some, or none of your usual morning medicines.

 Things to remember